-It’s time for more of the Tom Cruise action series that started way back in 1996, so here’s the Mission Impossible 7 UK release date, along with the latest on the age rating and our parents guide section below.
+It’s time for more of the Tom Cruise action series that started way back in 1996, so here’s the Mission Impossible 7 UK release date, along with the latest on the Dead Reckoning Part 1 age rating certificate and our parents guide section below.
 You can also find agent briefing notes on the enigmatic plot and cast of the 7th entry in the series, along with our estimate for the runtime for the 2022 film.

 The story synopsis for the plot hasn’t been confirmed as of yet, so there’s little to go on in terms of the new threat that Ethan Hunt and the Mission Impossible team will face this time around.
 However, the last time we saw him he was facing down the might of the Apostles in Fallout (2018), who were made up by the former members of Syndicate, which he took on in Rogue Nation (2015).Advertisement Apostle extremist August Walker may well have been hooked to death by Hunt at the end of Fallout, but anarchist maniac Solomon Lane (Sean Harris) is very much still alive, having been arrested by MI6.
 There’s no word on Sean Harris being a part of the Mission Impossible 7 cast as of yet, so we may well have seen the last of him, but equally he might just be pulling strings from the inside, similar to Blofeld in No Time to Die.